Spirits and Objects...and How Non-Productive Love Is Sometimes Contained in Them...

 Spirits and Objects, much like earlier shows by Josef Strau, comprises several exhibitions at once.
 Its center is formed by three large-scale, walk-in, funnel-like cardboard cinemas, whose floor plans correspond to the letters R, V, and E. Inside are film adaptations of short passages of text written years ago by Strau, which his New York friends Keren Cytter, Bernadette Van-Huy, and Enzo Shalom produced on the occasion of the exhibition.
 On the wall behind the cardboard cinemas a selection of sixty text posters from previous exhibitions form a retrospective of sorts of Strau’s endless and meandering styles of writing.
 At certain points, the band of posters is covered by photographs and other works or surrounded by unpacked objects that refer to them, but can also be taken as independent objects.

 The exhibition is accompanied by a series of readings, lectures, and guided tours.
-A new book published by Verlag der Buchhandlung Walther und Franz König is planned for winter 2020/21, collating every text poster presented in the show into a single reader.
+A new book published by Verlag der Buchhandlung Walther und Franz König is planned for 2021, collating every text poster presented in the show into a single reader.

 The exhibition is supported by